 The Waipara Valley has incredible scenic walks... the Mt Cass and Tiromoana Bush walkways are well worth exploring.
 Make sure you bring your camera!

-Tiromoana Bush Walk is OPEN.
-Mt Cass Walkway is CLOSED until 30 September.
+Tiromoana Bush Walk and Mt Cass Walkway are both OPEN.
 Visitors are reminded that dogs are prohibited and that mountain biking is not permitted on either of the walkways.